gxp6079/pctdatacollector/README.md

-# Comprehension Tasks Data Collector
+# CNLE Toolkit

-We are going to use this web application to gather data while running a code comprehension experiment.
-The main goal of the web applications is to show file source code in different paradigms from different systems to subjects while they carry out source code comprehension tasks in order to gather programmers' permanence time in each file form each system, as well as the total time per tasks.
-We also collect data about how programmers switch among files while performing the given tasks.
+This web application is a comprehension tasks data collector, useful to to gather data while running a code comprehension experiment.
+Its main goal is to show file source code in different paradigms from different systems to subjects while programmers carry out source code comprehension tasks.
+It collects programmers' permanence time in each file from each system, as well as the total time per tasks.
+It also collects data about how programmers switch among files while performing the given tasks.
+This data is valuable to build what we call the programmers' Cognitive Network of Language Elements and it captures cognitive properties on how the comprehension tasks were preformed.

+## Research work

+More about the research we are carrying out in the paper report we presented in ICPC (International Conference on Program Comprehension) https://ieeexplore.ieee.org/document/7961524/